Ogunleye123/tax-calculator/README.md

 Enter your income: 85000
 Your calculated tax: $17000
-📝 Customization
+Customization
 Modify the tax brackets within tax_calculator.py to reflect current tax laws.
 Extend functionality to include deductions, credits, or different filing statuses.
-🤝 Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-📄 License
-This project is licensed under the MIT License.
-See LICENSE for details.

 Contact
-For questions or support, open an issue or contact me directly at [your-email@example.com].
+For questions or support, open an issue or contact me directly at [timilehino74@gmail.com].

-Replace placeholders like
-your-username
-with your actual GitHub info.

-undefined
+Ogunleye Oluwatimilehin